 The Saudi machines were delivered in 1979 in a knocked-down form and were put into operation in 1980.
 They were regarded as highly satisfactory, with plenty of power for hot-and-high operations.
 They were fitted with intake sand and dust filters and an external tank on each side of the fuselage.

 All the machines were cycled back to Japan for refurbishment beginning in 1987.
 The refurbishment program took three years.
 One crashed in 1989 while carrying a sling load; after the load was released, the sling rope fouled in the rear rotor.
 All four crew were killed.
-The surviving helicopters were still in service as of the late 1990s, but by that time there was a drift towards replacing them with cheaper helicopters with lower operating costs.
+The surviving helicopters were still in service as of the late 1990s, but they were finally replaced with cheaper helicopters with lower operating costs -- the specifics being unclear.

 * The Swedish air force obtained ten Sea Knights in 1962 and 1963, while the Swedish navy obtained three in the same timeframe.
 These machines were designated "Hkp 4A" and "Hkp 4B" respectively, where "Hkp" is from the Swedish rendering of the word "helicopter".
 These machines were built by Boeing and were unique variants, featuring large fuel capacity, and fitted with Rolls-Royce Gnome H1200 turboshafts, with 895 kW (1,200 SHP) each, and Decca navigation systems after arrival in Sweden.